rbtLong/CurryingConnections/README.md

 name--always of type string, the value of that column and is whatever object it is).
 In many cases, this allows us to forward the data model straight to the front-end as json.

-In this example, the non-curried version was fairly clean and the connection is guaranteed to close.
+In this example, the non-simplified version was fairly clean and the connection is guaranteed to close.
 However, when dealing with very bad code where the connection is not closed, the connection is not properly wrapped around a using clause, and the logic continues for 90 or more lines, the logic becomes difficult to keep track of.
 Unfortunately, our codebase had many instances of this behavior.
 We used Method-Chaining to simplify the code and guaranteed that the